 This is so easy to make I feel almost guilty serving it to guests, but everyone absolutely loves it and can’t get enough.
 On my end, all I have to do is grill some chicken and add some herbs and salt and voilà.
 But there are a few “behind the scenes” tricks to making this chicken so delicious, which I will of course share with you.

 First of all, chicken thighs.
 Yes, chicken thighs.
 Not breasts.
 White meat chicken is disgusting and I intend to prove it to you, just in case you’ve been brainwashed by the American Ashkenazi Dry-Rubbery-White-Meat-Chicken Society.

-First of all, nowhere outside of the United States, where people actually eat really good food on a regular daily basis, Europe, is white meat chicken served to guests or prized in any fashion.
+Second of all, nowhere outside of the United States, where people actually eat really good food on a regular daily basis, Europe, is white meat chicken served to guests or prized in any fashion.
 I remember years ago in Rome I roasted a chicken for myself and my boyfriend Federico.
 (Making lunch and dinner for a real live Italian will really teach you how to cook.)
 Anyway, as I was waiting for him to get to the table I cut the chicken in pieces and gave a thigh, with leg attached, to Back, Federico’s dog.
 (Back was his odd nickname; his birth name was Back to the Scene of the Crime.)